-BV is a polymicrobial clinical syndrome resulting from replacement of the normal hydrogen peroxide-producing Lactobacillus species in the vagina with high concentrations of anaerobic bacteria, including Prevotella species, Mobiluncus species, G. vaginalis, A.vaginae, and other fastidious or uncultivated anaerobes. ^{1,4} BV is the most prevalent cause of vaginal discharge or
+BV is a polymicrobial clinical syndrome resulting from replacement of the normal hydrogen peroxide-producing Lactobacillus species in the vagina with high concentrations of anaerobic bacteria, including Prevotella species, Mobiluncus species, G. vaginalis, A. vaginae, Megasphaera phylotype 1 and 2, BV-associated bacteria (BVAB)1, 2, and 3, and other fastidious or uncultivated anaerobes.^{1,4,21} BV is the most prevalent cause of vaginal discharge or malodor; however, in a nationally representative survey, most individuals with BV were asymptomatic.^{1,3,4,21}